psobocinski/traffic-modelling/article.md

 ### Time Unit (tick)

-Due to this being a programmatic model, we introduce the notion of the tick.
+Due to this being a programmatic model, we introduce the notion of a **tick**.
 This serves two main purposes:

 - An arbitrary unit of time used in model
 - The smallest progression step (or increment) in the simulation where a change can occur.